joedefen/psistat/README.md

 ```

 ## Instruction for Use
 Typically, simply run `psistat`.
-Its window looks like
+Its window looks like:

 ![psistat-screenshot](images/psistat-screenshot.png)

 `psistat` displays: